Stuyk/altv-javascript-guide/src/docs/conversion/README.md

 Otherwise here's some other important aspects.

--   Yes alt:V supports clothing addons.
+✔️ Yes alt:V supports clothing addons.

--   Yes alt:V supports most modifications.
+✔️ Yes alt:V supports most modifications.

--   Yes alt:V supports MLOs.
+✔️ Yes alt:V supports MLOs.

--   Yes alt:V supports custom maps.
+✔️ Yes alt:V supports custom maps.

 Here are some things alt:V does not have.

--   No LUA on client-side
+❌ No LUA on client-side

--   No ESX
+❌ No ESX

--   No ELS (Dex++ is working on this)
+❌ No ELS (Dex++ is working on this)

--   No censorship if you poke the wrong person.
+❌ No censorship if you poke the wrong person

--   No we do not support .asi, .dll, or ENB files.
+❌ No we do not support .asi, .dll, or ENB files.

--   No we do not support ScriptHookV.
+❌ No we do not support ScriptHookV.

 <br />